 Oral History Interview with Anne Dore Russell

-Anne Dore Weidemann-Russell, a non-Jew born in Brandenburg, Germany in 1926, describes going to school from 1933 to 1945 in Brandenburg; her father telling her about the experiences of Germans opposed to Hitler; her uncle being sent to Sachsenhausen; hearing about a Jehovah’s Witness who was imprisoned and later killed for his beliefs; a neighbor who had been a Nazi sympathizer and had a mental breakdown after executing Jews as a soldier on the Eastern Front; Kristallnacht and life in Brandenburg under the Nazis; her father, who was a civil servant, losing his position in 1933 because he was a Social Democrat and belonged to the Socialist Party (SPD); her father’s reasons for opposing the Nazi regime; how her father avoided using the “Heil Hitler” salute and secretly listened to the BBC (British Broadcasting Company); learning to be careful in public because of her father’s beliefs; the local police taking her father into protective custody in July 1944 during a roundup of men suspected of involvement in a plot to assassinate Hitler; the behavior of local Nazis near the end of the war; and attending Humbold University in East Berlin and the Free University in West Berlin after the war.
+Anne Dore Russell, née Weidemann, a non-Jew, was born in Brandenburg, Germany in 1926.
+She went to school from 1933 to 1945 in Brandenburg.
+Her father told her about experiences of Germans opposed to Hitler.
+She knew that her uncle was sent to Sachsenhausen and heard about a Jehovah’s Witness who was imprisoned and later killed for his beliefs.
+A neighbor who had been a Nazi sympathizer, had a mental breakdown after executing Jews as a soldier on the Eastern Front.She speaks briefly about Kristallnacht and life in Branderburg under the Nazis.
+Her father, a civil servant, lost his position in 1933 because he was a Social Democrat and belonged to the Socialist Party (SPD).
+He told Anne Dore why he opposed the Nazi regime.
+He avoided using the “Heil Hitler” salute and secretly listened to the BBC (British Broadcasting Company).
+She learned to be careful in public because of her father’s beliefs.
+The local police took her father into protective custody in July 1944 during a roundup of men suspected of involvement in a plot to assassinate Hitler.
+She mentions the behavior of local Nazis near the end of the war, after which she went to Humbold University in East Berlin and then the Free University in West Berlin.

 |Interviewee:||Anne Dore Russell|

 Jehovah's Witnesses--Nazi persecution.

 Jews--Legal status, laws, etc.--Germany.

 World War, 1939-1945--Children--Germany.

 World War, 1939-1945--Psychological aspects.